The Bedfordshire Regiment in the Great War

 - 1999.
 The two remaining Territorial units of the regiment are merged and renamed the East of England regiment.

 - 2006.
 On 1 April, the Territorial East of England Regiment is renamed as the 3rd battalion (the "Steelbacks") of the Royal Anglian regiment.

-- 2010.
-At the time of writing, D Company (Bedfordshire and Hertfordshire) of the 2nd battalion (the "Poachers") are the direct ancestors of Douglas' Regiment of Foot who were originally formed in 1688.
+- 2014.
+At the time of writing, D Company (Bedfordshire and Hertfordshire) of the 2nd battalion (the "Poachers") carry the direct lineage of Douglas' Regiment of Foot who were originally formed in 1688.
 Since the formation of the Royal Anglian regiment, in addition to British and West German postings, it has served operationally in Aden, Cyprus, Malta, Northern Ireland, the Persian Gulf, Croatia, Bosnia, Sierra Leone, Iraq and Afghanistan.
 When exercises are added to the list of countries the Regiment has been present in, there are not many parts of the globe they have not set foot on during the last decade.
 The documentary "Ross Kemp in Afghanistan" originally shown on television in 2007 featured the 1st battalion in Afghanistan during their tour in 2006 and a well reported "friendly fire" incident in August 2007 killed three men of the 1st battalion as well as injuring two others.
+The 2nd Battalion concluded its final tour of Afghanistan in June 2014.
 On the lighter side, the band of the Royal Anglian Regiment played the "Blackadder Goes Forth" theme for the comedy series.
 The 2nd battalion still celebrate Blenheim Day on 13 August each year, having been the Bedfordshire regiments annual day.